sieste/specs-verification-git/README.md

 ### Changelog

+* 2014-04-30: specified which score difference are calculated in the documentation of the `*Diff` functions.
 * 2014-04-30: added and documented functions `GaussCRPS`, `GaussCrpsDiff` and `GaussCrpsDecomposition`: Continuously ranked probability score for probability forecasts issued as Gaussian distributions
 * 2014-04-24: adjusted all functions to handle `data.frame`s (thanks, David!)
 * 2014-04-11: fixed a bug in the `FitAkdParameters` routine (thanks, David!)